Carbonfreezer/SimReinforce/README.md

 The action space we use is discrete and contains all possible actions for all actors.
 When an action of a specific actor is required, all other action options are masked out over the maskable
 PPO algorithm.
 The specific decisions are then started as a simpy process.
 As several actors may wait for a new command simultaneously, we maintain a list of actors who are waiting for a command.
 Once there are no more waiting actors, the simpy environment is run until at least one actor is finished.
 To prevent deadlocks, we also combine this with a timeout event to detect possible deadlock situations.
+Also the general termination of the gym is detected by a separate event, as this may happen during the action of one of the actors.
 This core concept is reflected in the **step** function of **FrameworkGym**.

 As a next step, we want to generate a Video from the simulation.
 The OpenAI gym already provides this option.
 Unfortunately, this generates a movie frame after every step call.
 As we have coupled the Gym with a discrete event simulator in simpy